Adoption maternity photos are just as special as any other type of maternity photos! This is one mom’s story.

-You know, the ones that accent your round baby bump and when the wind catches it just right it makes for the most mesmerizing photos.
+You know, the ones that accent your round baby bump, and when the wind catches it just right it makes for the most mesmerizing photos.

 I didn’t anticipate announcing, “I’m pregnant!” only to have everyone subconsciously look down and wonder where’s the bump?

 The one thing that remains the same between both scenarios is that I am gazing into my husband’s eyes, my child’s future father.

 Surely I originally blamed our struggles to conceive purely on my weight.

 I knew deep down that I wanted a child and nothing more than to be a mom.
-PSMM restored my faith that my body is capable of many wonderful things including housing, growing a human and giving birth.
+Plus Mommy restored my faith that my body is capable of many wonderful things including housing, growing a human, and giving birth.

 This is when our journey began.

 I was so excited since the doctor informed us that women who lose 10% of their body weight typically conceive in the first 3 months.

 So, you can imagine my surprise when three months came and went and nothing happened.

 When every pregnancy test read negative, I would flush every hope and dream of becoming a mother down the toilet.

 There there was the day all other options were exhausted and the words IVF rang the white walls of my doctor’s office exam room.
-This was the day we decided to adopt.

 After we made the decision it was like my stress completely lifted from my shoulders and I felt a sense of calm and peace.